-There shall be only one residential building on a lot, except that multiple family housing projects approved as special exceptions in the RR District may have more than one building per lot.
+[There shall be only one residential building on a lot with the following exceptions:

+- 1. Multiple family housing projects approved as special exceptions in the RR District may have more than one building per lot. - 2.
+Where a detached Accessory Dwelling Unit has been approved as a special exception.
+(Amended 2023)]